What the U.S. is Doing in the Global Methane Initiative

 U.S. Environmental Protection Agency (EPA)

 Plays a key role in the GMI by building on the success of the Agency's methane programs.
-EPA also serves as the Initiative Steering Committee chair and supports the ASG, which performs all of the Initiative administrative tasks (e.g., maintains website, sends member e-mails, coordinates meetings).
+EPA also supports the ASG, which performs all of the Initiative administrative tasks (e.g., maintains website, sends member e-mails, coordinates meetings).
 Learn about EPA's sector-based methane partnership programs.

 Department of State

 Leads international climate change policy and activities.
-Learn more about Global Climate Change at the Department of State.
+Learn more about the Office of Global Change at the Department of State.

 Department of Energy (DOE)